kwasniew/hyperbook/manuscript/ch7.md

 Test your application.
 It should work the same way as the WebSocket version, but without switching to a different protocol.

 Diagnosing problems with SSE:
-* make sure the `EventSource` connection-type was established
+* make sure the `eventsource` connection-type was established

 ![Figure: Establishing SSE connection](images/sse.png)